A plethora of opportunities awaits management graduates in Mass Communication

 Q: How is life at Apeejay Institute of Mass Communication Dwarka Delhi (AIMC)?

-Q: Is Apeejay Institute of Mass Communication Dwarka Delhi (AIMC) a good option?
+soo we can say it's Apeejay Institute of Mass Communication Dwarka Delhi (AIMC) life is best.

 In tune with the times, progressive Media Education institutes have launched full-time Management programmes in Media/Mass Communication.
 So, while the one-year P.G Diploma programmes shape up professionals for the industry, a 2-year Management Programme in Mass Communication is meant to create specialists in the domain of Management - Mass Communications.